Devvz/docker-pterodactyl/README.md

 # Pterodactyl Docker Containers
-This installation was designed to configure Pterodactyl using three separate Docker containers each individually running one of the major services required for the panel to function properly (the Pterodactyl panel (PHP), MySQL (mariadb), and a web server (NGINX)).
+This installation was designed to configure Pterodactyl using three separate Docker containers each individually running one of the major services required for the panel to function properly:

+1) The Pterodactyl panel (PHP)
+2) MySQL (mariadb)
+3) Web server (NGINX)

 These containers were built with CentOS 7.1 using PHP7.

 ## Configuring the Containers